picel meta

 Dominican Republic

-In the Dominican Republic, CAs are governed by the Certification Policies approved by INDOTEL (Dominican Telecommunications Institute), which operates according to Law 126-02 on Electronic Commerce, Documents and Digital Signature (2002) and its Implementing Regulations approved by Decree No. 335-03.
+In the Dominican Republic, Certification Authorities are governed by the Certification Policies approved by INDOTEL (Dominican Telecommunications Institute), which operates according to Law 126-02 on Electronic Commerce, Documents and Digital Signature (2002) and its Implementing Regulations approved by Decree No. 335-03.
 INDOTEL has certified several CAs, being AVANSI the first one in 2006.

 It should be noted that the Dominican Republic has experienced a very positive evolution in its e-government policies, where authentication is essential and Certification Authorities are therefore a very necessary tool to facilitate it.